Glanbia: Growth

+2023 – Acquisition of Flavor Producers for $355 million.

 Glanbia Ireland

-On 18 May 2017 Glanbia Co-operative Society shareholders attended a Special General Meeting in the Punchestown Event Centre to vote on the creation of Glanbia Ireland, a joint venture between Glanbia Co-operative Society Limited (60%) and Glanbia plc(40%) combining Glanbia Consumer Products, Agribusiness and Glanbia Ingredients Ireland.
-The proposal was approved by 93.1% of Glanbia Co-op Shareholders.

-The creation of Glanbia Ireland was also approved by Glanbia plc's Independent Shareholders at an Extraordinary General Meeting (EGM) on 22 May 2017.
+On 18 May 2017, Glanbia Co-operative Society shareholders attended a Special General Meeting at the Punchestown Event Centre to vote on the creation of Glanbia Ireland, a joint venture between Glanbia Co-operative Society Limited (60%) and Glanbia plc (40%), combining Glanbia Consumer Products, Agribusiness, and Glanbia Ingredients Ireland.
+The proposal was approved by 93.1% of Glanbia Co-op shareholders.
+The creation of Glanbia Ireland was also approved by Glanbia plc's independent shareholders at an Extraordinary General Meeting (EGM) on 22 May 2017.

+In April 2022, Glanbia plc announced that it had completed the sale of its 40% holding in Glanbia Ireland to Glanbia Co-operative Society Limited.

-Im September 2022 Glanbia changed its name to Tirlán Co-operative Society Limited.
+In September 2022, Glanbia Ireland changed its name to Tirlán Co-operative Society Limited.